 - Lifestyle Changes is the key to managing PCOS and its symptoms.

 - This should be the first line of treatment to manage PCOS.
 Lifestyle changes help by reducing insulin resistance and restoring hormonal imbalance.
 See lifestyle medicine and nutrition leaflets.

-- Weight loss strategies: should be offered before any medical treatment, especially to women who are overweight or obese with anovulation (infrequent periods), as even losing as little as 5%-10% of body weight can see a return in normal ovulatory cycles and improved pregnancy rates.
+- Weight loss strategies: should be offered before any medical treatment, especially to people who are carrying excess weight with anovulation (infrequent periods), as even losing as little as 5%-10% of body weight can see a return in normal ovulatory cycles and improved pregnancy rates.

 Weight loss and obesity management through lifestyle changes (diet, exercise and behavioural changes) should be the first line of therapy and can help with all symptoms of PCOS.

 Weight loss results in a decrease in serum androgen concentrations and, in some, improvements in hirsutism